How to Respond to an Employee Texting in Sick

 Follow-Up and Documentation Procedures

 - Set Clear Expectations: Let them know if you need an update later, like "Please check in with me on Friday to let me know how you're doing."
+You can even say something like “If you need to extend your leave, just let me know as soon as possible.” to reassure them.

 - Document Carefully: Even if the request comes via text, ensure it's logged in your attendance records.

 - Stay Connected: For extended absences, send a friendly text to see how they're doing and remind them they're part of the team.
+Here are some examples: “Hi [Name], just wanted to see how you’re feeling.
+The team misses you and we’re here to support you.” or “Hope you’re taking care of yourself.
+If you need any help or adjustments when you return, please let me know.”

 By combining compassion with clear procedures, you ensure policies are followed without diminishing morale.